VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: RELATED WORK

-\paragraph{Asynchronous VLA Inference.} Asynchronous inference offers a promising way to eliminate action stalls and improve reaction speed of VLAs, but existing approaches still face significant barriers to adoption in VLA community.
-SmolVLA~\cite{shukor2025smolvla} implements naive asynchronous inference by directly switching to new action chunks, but this causes severe prediction-execution misalignment and unstable control.
-Real-time Chunking (RTC)~\cite{black2025real} mitigates this by freezing actions guaranteed to execute and inpainting the remaining actions, but this introduces additional runtime overhead for the inpainting process and complicates deployment.
-A concurrent work A2C2~\cite{sendai2025leave} adds an additonal correction heads to the model to mitigate the prediction-execution misalignment, but this also introduces runtime overhead and requires architecture changes to the model.
-In contrast, our method achieves asynchronous inference through future-state-awareness without additional overhead.
+\paragraph{Asynchronous VLA Inference} Asynchronous inference offers a promising way to eliminate action stalls and improve reaction speed of VLAs, but existing approaches still face significant barriers to adoption in VLA community.
+SmolVLA~\cite{shukor2025smolvla} implements naive asynchronous inference by directly switching to new action chunks, but this leads to notable prediction-execution misalignment and unstable control.
+Real-time Chunking (RTC)~\cite{black2025real} mitigates this by freezing actions guaranteed to execute and inpainting the remaining actions, but the inpainting process increases the inference latency, which in turn widens the prediction-execution gap and causes the model to operate under greater state staleness, leading to accuracy degradation in latency-sensitive scenarios.
+Training-time RTC~\cite{black2025trainingtimeactionconditioningefficient} addresses the runtime overhead of inference-time RTC by shifting the correction to training time, which supports denoising actions at two different timesteps within the same action chunk.
+A2C2~\cite{sendai2025leave} adds additional correction heads to the model to mitigate the prediction-execution misalignment, but this also introduces runtime overhead and requires architecture changes.
+In contrast, our method achieves asynchronous inference through future-state-awareness by only modifying the model input at inference time, requiring no changes to the model architecture or inference procedure.
+We note that training-time RTC~\cite{black2025trainingtimeactionconditioningefficient} and A2C2~\cite{sendai2025leave} are concurrent works.
+RDT-2~\cite{liu2026rdt2exploringscalinglimit} and DynamicVLA~\cite{xie2026dynamicvlavisionlanguageactionmodeldynamic} reduce latency by training lightweight models that run inference at high frequency, but the smaller model size may limit the capability across diverse tasks. \method is model-agnostic and enables state-of-the-art VLAs to achieve low reaction latency without sacrificing capability or accuracy.